galaxyproject/training-material/RAD-Seq/tutorials/de_novo_rad.md

 > ### :pencil2: Hands-on: Demultiplexing reads
 >
 > 1. **Process Radtags** :wrench:: Run `Stacks: process radtags` on FastQ file to demultiplex the reads.
 You have to 1/point a tabular file mapping sample names and barcodes, 2/select the sbfI enzyme used for restriction.
-Finally, ask to capture discarded reads to a file and execute.
+Finally, you can ask to capture discarded reads to a file (or not) and execute.
 >
 > ![](../images/RAD4_Population_Genomics/Process_radtags_in.png)
 >